SHOP NEW MARKDOWNS

 Sort by:

-86 products
+89 products

-86 products
+89 products

-The first batch of the famous Jefferson's Presidential Select bourbon.
+The second batch of the famous Jefferson's Presidential Select bourbon.
 This is 100% Stitzel-Weller distillate and one of the top rated expressions by both collectors and consumers.
 Batch 1 was the first release in the 17 and 18 year bottlings, hand selected from the best tasting barrels and is the most rare batch from all of the Jefferson's releases.
 This is a MUST have for any fan of Stitzel-Weller.

 A fantastic old Prohibition era bottling of Kentucky straight bourbon whisky.
 Although the Volstead Act of 1919 had banned the production and sale of alcohol throughout the US, a certain number of distilling companies were permitted to continue bottling existing stock, mostly for medicinal use, but also for weekly baking rations.
 One such company was A. Ph.
 Stitzel Inc, who procured this particular barrel from the Davies County Distillery (registered distillery 2 in the 2nd district of KY).
 This distillery was one of the majority that were forced to close after prohibition was enacted.
 Records show that most of their stock was purchased by the American Medicinal Spirits Company, but some reached smaller companies like A. Ph.
 Stitzel as well, who bottled this using their Old Mock brand.
 A. Ph.
 Stitzel survived Prohibition, and was one of the few to emerge with a functioning distillery, refinancing themselves after the difficult 13 dry years by contract distilling for other companies as well, including the juggernaut Schenley corporation.
 They would of course would go on to merge with Julian 'Pappy' Van Winkle's W.L.
 Weller company to create the legendary Stitzel-Weller.
 The "18 Summers Old " phrase on this label was a persistent motif on Stitzel-Weller bottlings too, and can also be seen on some modern Van Winkle bottlings.
 Bottled in bond - distilled in 1916 and bottled in 1933, shortly before repeal, this includes the standard "medicinal purposes" only label.